Sapphica/CrystalLCD/README.md

 ## Notes

-- **This skin is tuned for a specific hardware setup and resolution (1920×480).
+- **This skin is tuned for a specific hardware setup and resolution (1920×480).**
-- **It can be adapted, but the intent is very much:
-     “This is my personal glass telemetry cockpit.”
+- **It can be adapted**, but the intent is very much: *“This is my personal glass telemetry cockpit.”*

-The .ini is intentionally dense: it’s a full subsystem, not a toy widget.
+The `.ini` is intentionally dense: it’s a full subsystem, not a toy widget.

 ---